 Occupational Dermatitis & Employee Well-being

 From vehicle maintenance & repair workshops, body & paint shops through to fast fit centers and vehicle breakdown services, employees in an automotive environment are exposed to a wide variety of soilings, potential irritants, temperature swings and, at times, exposed working conditions.
-This can lead to visible skin problems ranging from red, sore, chapped skin through to serious instances of occupational dermatitis.
+This can lead to visible automotive skin issues ranging from red, sore, chapped skin through to serious instances of occupational dermatitis.

 - Absence due to illness